WorldEnergyCommission/TestEnvironment/infrastructure/CLUSTER_SETUP.md

     path, keepass password and mode equal to "apply", update the state file in Git
-13. When it is finished add the two entries **S3_ACCESS_KEY** and **S3_SECRET_KEY** to Keypass from the respective entry in the Terraform state file, you can find the entry by searching for "exoscale_iam_api_key" (you need to BASE64 encode the entries), the one S3 keypair from the efficientio cluster is also used in the clusterIndependent folder to store the Longhorn backups
+13. When it is finished add the two entries **S3_ACCESS_KEY** and **S3_SECRET_KEY** to Keypass from the respective entry in the Terraform state file, you can find the entry by searching for "exoscale_iam_api_key" (you need to BASE64 encode the entries), the one S3 keypair from the eneries cluster is also used in the clusterIndependent folder to store the Longhorn backups
 14. Then, add the last entry in Keepass called **KUBECONFIG**, from the respective entry in the Terraform state file, you can find the entry by searching for "exoscale_sks_kubeconfig" (make sure to replace the **\n** with real